Manual cookie blocking

 <iframe src="https://www.youtube.com/embed/fyvwLAPNfXY"></iframe>

-To mark up this iframe to require consent to cookies in the "marketing" category:
+This is the markup applied to the iframe to require consent in the "marketing" category:

 <iframe